wp-plugins/my-content-management/readme.txt

 == Upgrade Notice ==

- * 1.2.0 Adds numerous new features.
+ * 1.2.5 A few new features, a couple of bug fixes.